mmteles/GTMarket/TRANSFORMATION_SUMMARY.md

 - "A Hero in Documenting Go-To-Market Strategies"
 - "Conquering Documentation with Dark AI Magic"
 - "Your Heroic AI Documentation Assistant"
-- "Summoning SOPs from the Darkness"
+- "Summoning GTM Strategies from the Darkness"

 ## 📝 Lessons Learned